Sam Rayburn Reservoir - 2012 Survey Report

 District 3-D, Jasper, Texas

 Sam Rayburn Reservoir is an 111,422-acre impoundment of the Angelina River in Angelina, Jasper, Nacogdoches, Sabine, San Augustine, and Tyler counties in southeast Texas.
 Water level fluctuations average 6 to 7 feet annually.
-Aquatic habitat consisted of aquatic vegetation (primarily hydrilla and American lotus) and standing timber.
+Aquatic habitat consists of aquatic vegetation (primarily hydrilla and American lotus) and standing timber.

-- Prey species: Gizzard shad, threadfin shad, and bluegill were the most abundant prey species and provided ample forage for sport fish.
+- Prey species: Gizzard Shad, Threadfin Shad, and Bluegill were the most abundant prey species and provided ample forage for sport fish.

 - Stock FLMB annually to maintain and improve large fish abundance.
+Monitor Largemouth Bass population with biennial electrofishing and creel surveys.

 - Continue tournament monitoring program to more effectively monitor abundance of larger fish.